 - Combine dough ingredients in the bread machine according to manufacturer’s instructions.
 Use 4 cups of flour to start.
 Add more flour in case the dough is too wet.
 Program for Dough and allow the machine to do its magic.

 - When the dough is ready, roll out on a lightly floured surface until you have a 12 x 15-inch rectangle.
 Spread butter over surface.
 In small bowl, combine brown sugar and cinnamon.
 Sprinkle over butter.
 Roll up dough, jelly-roll fashion, starting from the long edge and pinching the seam to seal.
 Slice into 12 equal portions and arrange evenly in a greased, 9 x 13-inch pan.
-Cover with plastic wrap and refrigerate overnight.
+Cover with plastic wrap and refrigerate overnight or wrap well with foil and freeze.
+Check this post for more tips on freezing cinnamon rolls.

 - In the morning, remove from refrigerator and allow to rest 20 minutes.
 Preheat oven to 350°.
 Bake rolls until browned, about 20 to 30 minutes.
 Remove from oven and cool on a wire rack.